-In a solemn Mass of Thanksgiving last Sunday on the Feast of Our Lady of Sorrows, the Congregation of Holy Cross brought to a close the celebrations of the 50th anniversary of its arrival to Peru.
+In a solemn Mass of Thanksgiving, last Sunday on the Feast of Our Lady of Sorrows, the Congregation of Holy Cross brought to a close the celebrations of the 50th anniversary of its arrival to Peru.
 The Bishop of Chosica, Most Rev. Norbert Strotmann, MSC, presided at the Mass, which drew over 2,500 people.

 Prior to the feast day, the Holy Cross community in Peru, along with many friends, prayed a novena of Masses, celebrated each night in a different chapel of Señor de la Esperanza Parish.
-Family, Prayer, Divine Province, Eucharist, Apostolic Zeal, the Cross, Holy Cross Devotions, Christian Education, and the Signs of the Times were the topics reflect upon by the various Holy Cross priests who presided the Novena Masses.
+Family, Prayer, Divine Province, Eucharist, Apostolic Zeal, the Cross, Holy Cross Devotions, Christian Education, and the Signs of the Times were the topics reflected upon by the various Holy Cross priests who presided over the Novena Masses.

 On September 10, the actual anniversary of the Congregation's arrival in 1963, a luncheon was held at the Congregation's Patrick Peyton Center in Canto Grande.
 Members of the Congregation from across Latina America as well as many collaborators of Holy Cross in Peru were in attendance.
 Rev. Thomas J. O'Hara, C.S.C., the Provincial Superior of the United States Province, which oversees the Congregation's District of Peru, offered words of gratitude for the Congregation's 50 years of ministry in Peru.